Skip to content

 What Filtered Water Does

 Pitcher-filtered water (Brita, PUR, ZeroWater) is a different story.
 Standard carbon pitcher filters address taste, chlorine, and some heavy metals.
 They don’t meaningfully reduce dissolved minerals or hardness.
 The TDS coming out of a Brita pitcher is nearly identical to the TDS going in.
 It won’t reduce white dust from an ultrasonic humidifier.
+For a comparison of pitcher filters and what each type actually removes, see best pitcher water filters.

 ZeroWater’s five-stage filter does remove dissolved solids (it comes with a TDS meter for a reason).
 ZeroWater output approaches near-zero TDS in practice, which makes it a functional substitute for distilled water in humidifiers.